ziwangdeng/html/README.md

 # html
-All information are only for research purpose.
+All informations are only for research.